Glossary of Terms

 RBAC (Role-Based Access Control)

 An authorization model where permissions are assigned to predefined roles (e.g., 'admin', 'viewer'), and users are granted access based on the roles they hold.
-See the RBAC Guide.
+See the Role-Based Access pattern.

 ReBAC (Relationship-Based Access Control)